 Who needs to pay

-- you’re making an immigration application for any length of time, including applications for 6 months or less (but you’re not applying to remain in the UK permanently)
+- for any length of time, if you’re applying inside the UK

 You still need to pay even if you have private medical insurance.